TOAST-DOCS/SMS/en/console-guide.md

 ### International SMS Sending Settings
 * If you do not want to use the international SMS sending feature, you can prevent accidents due to abusing by setting it to unused.
-* The automatic international sending blocking feature is a subsidiary feature that can reduce abnormal international sendings. \
+* The automatic international sending blocking feature is a subsidiary feature that can reduce abnormal international sendings. <br/>
 If it exceeds the set threshold, it is automatically blocked.
 Due to the nature of international shipping, the timing of blocking may not be accurate depending on the speed at which shipping data is collected.
 * Sending limit is limited to a maximum of 1,000 items per month.
 If you need to adjust the limit, please contact us by clicking **Request to Change the Monthly Limit**.

-> [Caution]\
+> [Caution]
-Cases of international SMS abuse are increasing globally.\
+Cases of international SMS abuse are increasing globally.
-It is recommended to request only as many monthly requests as you absolutely need.\
+It is recommended to request only as many monthly requests as you absolutely need.
 NHN Cloud is not responsible for any international SMS sent due to abuse.

 ### Alternative Characters Settings